 perfect for a high-powered talent agency

-The Katsu-ya empire has admittedly transformed itself into more of a see and be seen operation than a see and be seen eating sushi one, but you work at CAA and that’s just what the doctor ordered.
-Here’s the good news though - the good sushi still exists.
-You might just have to take it to-go or else risk being shamed by your coworkers for eating in front of them again.
+The Katsuya empire has admittedly transformed itself into more of a see and be seen operation than a see and be seen eating sushi one, but you work at CAA and that’s just what the doctor ordered.
+Here’s the good news though - quality sushi still exists here.

-Capacity: 400 for total buyout.
+Capacity: Total buyout fits 400.
 Private dining available for groups of 12 or more.

 Home to the world’s most important TV show and some horrifically mediocre food, Sur works for a holiday party because everybody knows what it is and they know they can get trashed there.
 Plus, this place was essentially designed for private events.
 From the gaudy, over-the-top interior to the gaudy, over-the-top back patio, there’s plenty of space for you and the assistant bros to get sauced and stroll into work late tomorrow.

-Capacity: Up to 300 for total buyout.
+Capacity: Total buyout fits up to 300.
 Private dining rooms available for groups of 12 or more.

-The NYC import is the newest spot on the list, but one look at the line of desperation and stilettos snaking down Melrose right now will tell you one thing - Catch is an all-out blockbuster.
-With over 12,000 square feet, a retractable roof, and other impressive things that don’t really matter, this seafood megaplex will be the hardest space to lock down your holiday party at this year, so start making those phone calls now.
+The NYC import can best be summed up by the line of desperation and stilettos snaking down Melrose on any given night - Catch is an all-out blockbuster.
+With over 12,000 square feet, a retractable roof, and other impressive things that don’t really matter, this seafood megaplex is a popular choice for private events, so start making those phone calls now.

 Capacity: Private dining available for parties over 20.